WeblateOrg/weblate/docs/formats.rst

     If the translation unit doesn't have ``approved="yes"`` it will be imported into Weblate as needing review (what matches XLIFF specification).

+    You can override this by adding ``skip-review-flag`` flag to the component, see :ref:`component`, what will make Weblate ignore this and all strings will appear as approved.

 .. seealso::

     `XLIFF on Wikipedia <https://en.wikipedia.org/wiki/XLIFF>`_,